BeyondQuality/beyondquality/README.md

 ## How

 We work in the open.
-Instead of siloed efforts that vanish after they’re done, we collaborate on:
+Instead of siloed efforts that vanish after they’re done, we collaborate on the following activities:

 1. **Research & Writing*.
 Join ongoing projects like Economics of Testing and contribute resources, insights, and reviews.
 Improve your profile as a thought leader while producing open, reusable research.